eisop/jdk/report-generation/README.md

 GENERATE HTML Report
 6. run HTML report generation script:
-Finally, run the HTML report generator to create a browsable report using Bootstrap styling.
-This report generates an index and a seperate html page for each jdk version, and opens the report in your browser.

 - python3 generate-report.py
 - this creates and opens a report in your browser, loading in information from the CSVs and JSONs generated in the previous step